xpack/web-jekyll/pages/dev-tools/openocd/install.md

 Select the `-x64` file for 64-bit Windows machines and the `-x32` file for 32-bit Windows machines.

+{% include note.html content="In case you wonder where the suffix comes from, it is exactly the Node.js `process.platform` and `process.arch`.
+The `win32` part is confusing, but we have to leave with it." %}

 ### Unpack

 Unpack the archive and copy it into the `%userprofile%\AppData\Roaming\xPacks`